What Is Integrated Facilities Management (IFM) & Why FMs Consolidate Tasks

 • Self-assurance: If a property manager is confident in their ability to manage multiple contractors and has the time to schedule, communicate, and finance a building’s FM tasks, then relinquishing control to a single provider may not be on their radar.

-• Access to Technology: With affordable software systems being made more readily available, building owners have the budget to implement them and hand over the reigns to facility managers.
+• Access to Technology: With affordable software systems being made more readily available, building owners have the budget to implement them and hand over the reins to facility managers.
 CAFM systems in particular have the features to work with IoT devices and provide FMs with unique building insights.

 IFM and TFM are two concepts that are often used interchangeably, but there are differences: